How to avoid an avalanche

 Here are a few insights into minimising the risk of being caught in an avalanche.
 Please view it not as a definitive guide, but merely a catalyst to stimulate your interest and then go and research it properly with the help of professionals.
 Experts in avalanche science often find that the more they learn, the more they have yet to understand.

 Avalanches are a very real risk to off-piste skiers.
 The resorts tend not to publicise the accidents that do happen and the risks can consequently be understated.
 There have been several accidents and deaths already this winter, in places where you might find yourself skiing.
-Nevertheless, for most good skiers, getting off-piste and finding fresh tracks is the holy grail of skiing and if you understand the risks and respect them, they can be minimized and skiing off-piste can be enjoyed in relative safety.
+Nevertheless, for most good skiers, getting off-piste and finding fresh tracks is the holy grail of skiing and if you understand the risks and respect them, they can be minimised and skiing off-piste can be enjoyed in relative safety.

 Since snowboarding stormed onto the scene and skis got fatter, riding powder has never been more accessible, more popular or more fashionable and the risks run have significantly increased as many more people are venturing off-piste, many of them showing scant regard for their safety and that of others.